Sciederrick/Sciederrick/README.md

 🌱 Currently, I'm building Forums, a platform where communities thrive.

-🖎 I volunteer as a technical writer for the Vue.js Kemya Community.
+🖎 I volunteer as a technical writer for the Vue.js Kenya Community.

 🤙🏽 I also do freelance projects, [hit me up](mailto:derrickmbarani@gmail.com) if you need a web developer.